poltak/laradock/README.md

 ___(You can skip this step if you're just trying to run the containers).___

 Run `docker-compose build` within the repo root.
 This can take some time.
+Most of the time is spent on initializing and installing of runtime dependencies within the images.
+Note that these will be cached, so subsequent image builds should be very fast.

-Note that it may crash during bet-scraper image build.
+Note that it may
+crash during bet-scraper image build.
 This is a common issue on small VPS instances where it runs out of memory.
 Free up some memory and try again.